Change-Point Testing for Risk Measures in Time Series: Statistical Methods

-\end{prop} The distribution of $G$ is pivotal, and its critical values may be obtained via simulation and are tabulated in \cite{lobato2001}.
+\end{prop} The distribution of $G$ is pivotal, and its critical values may be obtained via simulation.
 For testing $\mathcal{H}_0$ versus $\mathcal{H}_1$ at some level, we reject $\mathcal{H}_0$ if the test statistic $G_n$ exceeds some corresponding critical value of $G$.
+To obtain critical values, we simulate 5,000 replications, with each replication consisting of 2,000 independent standard normal random variables to approximate standard Brownian motions on $[0,1]$.

-In subsequent discussions concerning Equation \ref{E11}, we will refer to the process appearing in the numerator as the ``CUSUM process'', the process appearing in the denominator as the ``self-normalizer process'', and the entire ratio process as the ``self-normalized CUSUM process''. \footnote{To theoretically evaluate the efficiency of statistical tests, an analysis based on sequences of so-called local limiting alternatives (for example, sequences $c_1 - c_2 = O(n^{-1/2})$ in Proposition \ref{P3} above) can be considered (see, for example, \cite{vandervaart1998}).
-However, such an analysis would be considerably involved, and we save it for future study.}
+In subsequent discussions concerning (\ref{E11}), we will refer to the process appearing in the numerator as the ``CUSUM process'', the process appearing in the denominator as the ``self-normalizer process'', and the entire ratio process as the ``self-normalized CUSUM process''.\footnote{To theoretically evaluate the efficiency of statistical tests, an analysis based on sequences of so-called local limiting alternatives (for example, sequences $c_1 - c_2 = O(n^{-1/2})$ in Proposition \ref{prop2} above) can be considered (see, for example, \cite{vandervaart1998}).
+However, such an analysis would be considerably involved, and we leave it for future study.}